rust-embedded/wg/ops/msrv.md

 This text documents the MSRV policy used in the crates maintained by the WG.

-- The MSRV shall never be greater than the second latest minor stable release at the moment the crate is published.
+- The MSRV shall always be strictly smaller than the latest available minor stable release.
 For example, if the latest stable Rust version was 1.32.1 a new minor release of the `cortex-m` crate can't bump the MSRV higher than 1.31.0.

 - Changing the MSRV of a crate is a breaking change and requires a semver bump: minor version bump if the crate is pre-1.0 and a major version bump if the